 The jungle is pretty good quality with chances to spot monkeys, big monitor lizards and birds.
 The track is well defined with no false leads, there are no sustained steep slopes (the track goes up over a fairly low saddle with a few very short steepish pinches), it is not too rough but I suggest no flip-flops or other lightweight footwear - joggers are fine.
 I did the return trip twice - if you keep up a steady pace you can do it in 50 minutes one-way.

-To find the eastern start of the track, walk along this new road in back of the main beaches resorts.
-The "jungletracking" is signposted towards the north end roughly behind the rather flash Sari Pacifica and is the only well defined path into the thick jungle.
-You can see where the low saddle route is by the dip in the tree-tops in shot's background.
 From Berjaya - take the steep headland road to the bigger beach, go to the far end, walk up the creek a short distance and you will see the track on the other side.

 Note the new road above was still under construction in June 2011.
 It looks like it will go from the busy supply pier south of Laguna on Telek Bakau to behind the northern most main beach resort on Pasir Panjang.
 This is no small project but I was told the resorts are financing it, not the Marine Park or local/state/national governments.
+UPDATE 2013 - the new road finished but it looks like it is a white elephant - I walked the full length from the pier and was passed by only one tractor with guest trailer in 30 odd minutes.
+Most are still using the beach for access which admittedly is by far the more romantic way to reach the resorts.
+Area beside the road seems to have become a bit of a rubbish dump.
+Sad.

 Pasir Panjang southwards.